YajingHao/ZetaSuite/README.md

-## ZetaSuit : A computation workframe to analysis multiple targets multiple hits screening
+## ZetaSuit : A Computational Method for Analyzing Multi-dimensional High-throughput Data

 ![Figure1-01](https://user-images.githubusercontent.com/65927843/118019732-2b29b600-b30e-11eb-9ca0-5911dd82b608.jpg)
 If you have any questions, please contact Yajing Hao <yahao@health.ucsd.edu> in [Fu Lab](http://fugenome.ucsd.edu/).

 ## Table of contents
 - Installation
 - The overall workflow of ZetaSuit
-- Parameters
 - Testing ZetaSuite using one example
 - Citations
 ## Installation